razzmatazz/csharp-language-server/README.md

 - csharp-ls is not affiliated with Microsoft Corp.

 # TODO list
+ - don't publish diagnostics on every keypress, but every 1-2-3 seconds instead;
  - we probably want to reload file from disk in case the editor closes the file;
    - this will help us to fix sync problems as well, as now we're stuck if the file is out of sync and need to restart LSP;
  - don't ignore notifications but queued and run them after initialization;